-It also means the start of daylight savings, rolling forward the clock and subsequently losing one precious hour of sleep.
+Spring is around the corner!
+This also means so is the start of daylight savings, rolling forward the clock and subsequently losing one precious hour of sleep.
 Adjusting to the lost hour of sleep in spring is harder than adjusting to the gained hour of sleep in the fall.
 If you are a person who has to drag yourself out of bed, this adjustment in time makes this process even more difficult, particularly if you are sleep-deprived.

 The importance of sleep and its role in restoration, cannot be emphasized enough.
-If we look at shift workers, who epitomize irregular sleep patterns at the extreme, we see increased rates of cancer, cardiovascular diseases, digestive issues, irregular menstrual cycles, difficulty shedding weight, depressed moods, occupational injuries, decreased mental acuity, daytime sleepiness, impaired judgement etc.
+If we look at shift workers, who epitomize irregular sleep patterns at the extreme, we see increased rates of cancer, cardiovascular diseases, digestive issues, irregular menstrual cycles, difficulty shedding weight, depressed moods, occupational injuries, decreased mental acuity, daytime sleepiness and impaired judgement.

-24 hours without sleep is roughly equivalent to consuming enough alcohol to be considered legally drunk!
+Did you know being deprived of sleep for 24 hours is roughly equivalent to consuming enough alcohol to be considered legally drunk?

 Not sure if you are sleep-deprived?
 A good question to ask yourself is do you wake up in the morning feeling rested?